Kelvin-Eden/adp/README.md

 1. prediction of a disease from a list of signs and/or symptoms.
 1. Saving the results obtained in the '.docx' format for later preview.
 1. Exporting the results.
-1. Quick access of standard treatment guidelines for confirmation of diagnosis and treatment.
+1. Quick access of standard treatment guidelines for attestation of diagnosis and treatment.
 The STG that comes with the program can be changed.

 ## Training